-We examine private placements of non-underwritten equity.
-We posit that better firms place their equity directly with investors, whereas agent-intermediated placements indicate relative weakness.
-Indeed, the market reaction to announcements of non-intermediated, direct placements of equity is significantly positive.
+We are the first study to examine a firm's direct versus agent-assisted placement of nonunderwritten equity.
+We posit that healthier firms place their equity directly with investors, whereas agent-intermediated placements indicate relative weakness.
+Indeed, the market reaction to announcements of non-intermediated placements of equity is significantly positive.
 In contrast, the corresponding market reaction to intermediated deals is sharply negative.
-Consistent with short-term performance, we show that firms of a relatively superior quality make non-intermediated placements and exhibit significantly higher long-run stock performance.
-After analyzing the surrounding information environment, we find that their analyst coverage, but not the level of optimism, is related to the choice of intermediation.
+On average, direct offerings are placed at premium and exhibit significantly higher long-run stock performance.
+We are also the first to examine the role of the information environment provided by analysts and the coverage by agent-affiliated analysts in private placements.